Poetry Scams: Don't Pay to See Your Work in Print

 - The opportunity to attend a seminar, or even to be a poetry "judge," for the cost of registration (often $595 or more).

-However, your poetry skills are actually irrelevant; everyone who enters receives the same offers.
-Entrants have reported being deluged by these phony offers for years after the originally entered.
+However, your poetry skills are irrelevant; everyone who enters receives the same offers.
+Entrants have reported being deluged by these phony offers for years after they entered.

 Many of these scammers also make you sign over the rights to your writing when you enter, so that they can use it as they please and you don't even have the possibility of publishing in a legitimate publication later.

 Poetry.com: A Long-Standing Poetry Contest Scam Is No More

 Poetry.com (which also went by the "International Society of Poets" and other names) was a site that disguised itself as a legitimate contest sponsor, but was actually nothing but a vanity publisher.
 A vanity publisher is a company that prints books that are paid for by their authors.

 There's nothing wrong with that, if that's what you are looking for, but vanity publishing is not a prize win.
 In true publishing, money flows toward the author, not away from them.